C2DH/playing-ranke-two-stack/README.md

 <img width="580" alt="Screenshot 2022-08-29 at 18 16 59" src="https://user-images.githubusercontent.com/53467834/187247152-a91fa911-4a7d-4d97-9ce1-28832dca2a81.png">

 This will create a new hidden folder with the alias you specified.
-To see hidden folders use command-shift-dot on Mac or the folder-view-menu on Windows.
+To see hidden folders use command-shift-dot on Mac (CTRL+H on Linux) or check the folder-view-menu on Windows.

 To verify if any of the games have been properly imported, try: